Welcome to this post: Eating Organic Most of the Time.

 For me it is fruits, vegetables, nuts, seeds, beans, eggs, coffee, kombucha, coconut water, almond milk and coconut milk.
 Because these items make up so much of what I eat, I buy those foods organic (non-GMO implied) as much as possible.

 The other 10%-20%, condiments, cheese, meat, meals eaten at restaurants, items I use very sparingly, etc. are not always items I buy organically because they do not tend to make up a large portion of what I consume.

-To sum up these sporadic thoughts, I’ll say this (assuming you are interested in optimizing your health),
+To sum up these sporadic thoughts, I’ll break it down this way (assuming you are interested in optimizing your health).

 If you drink alot of coffee every day, get organic coffee.
 If you enjoy alot of ketchup every day, buy organic ketchup (it exists, and is delicious).

 In all of this, it is counter productive for me to get wrapped up in eating perfectly.
 If you are buying something that isn’t organic, than just be able to refer to the percentages of your diet and determine how that food item plays into it.